Diffusion Models for Imperceptible and Transferable Adversarial Attack

-We display in Figure \ref{fig:framework} the whole framework of \emph{DiffAttack}, where we adopt the open-source Stable Diffusion \cite{rombach2022high} that pretrained on extremely massive text-image pairs.
+We display in Figure \ref{fig:framework} the whole framework of \emph{DiffAttack}, where we adopt the open-source Stable Diffusion \citep{rombach2022high} that pretrained on extremely massive text-image pairs.
 Since adversarial attacks aim to fool the target model by perturbing the initial image, they can be approximated as a special kind of real image editing.
-Inspired by recent diffusion editing approaches \cite{couairon2022diffedit, mokady2022null, parmar2023zero}, our framework also leverages the DDIM Inversion technology \cite{songdenoising} (details can be found in Appendix \ref{app: ddim}), that the clean image is mapped back into the diffusion latent space by reversing the deterministic sampling process:
+Inspired by recent diffusion editing approaches \citep{couairon2022diffedit, mokady2022null, parmar2023zero}, our framework leverages the DDIM Inversion technology \citep{songdenoising}, where the clean image is mapped back into the diffusion latent space by reversing the deterministic sampling process:

-where $\mathrm{Inverse}(\cdot)$ denotes the DDIM Inversion operation (For simplicity, we ignore the autoencoder stage in the Stable Diffusion \cite{rombach2022high}).
+where $\mathrm{Inverse}(\cdot)$ denotes the DDIM Inversion operation (Please see Appendix \ref{app: ddim} for details.
+In Eq. \ref{eq: inverse}, we ignore the autoencoder stage of the Stable Diffusion \citep{rombach2022high} for simplicity).
 We apply the inversion for several timesteps from $x_0$ (the initial image) to $x_t$.
-A high-quality reconstruction of $x_0$ can then be expected if we conduct the deterministic denoising process from $x_t$ \cite{dhariwal2021diffusion, songdenoising}.
+A high-quality reconstruction of $x_0$ can then be expected if we conduct the deterministic denoising process from $x_t$ \citep{dhariwal2021diffusion, songdenoising}.

-Many of the existing approaches \cite{couairon2022diffedit, mokady2022null, parmar2023zero} proposed to modify text embeddings for image editing, through which way, the image latent $x_t$ can gradually shift to the target semantic space during the iterative denoising process with the text guidance.
+Many of the existing image editing approaches \citep{couairon2022diffedit, mokady2022null} proposed to modify text embeddings for image editing, through which way, the image latent $x_t$ can gradually shift to the target semantic space during the iterative denoising process with the text guidance.
 However, in our explorations (see Appendix \ref{app: Text}), we found that the perturbations on the guided text embeddings would be hard to work on the other black-box models, leading to weak transferability.
 Therefore, different from the editing approaches, we here propose to directly perturb the latent $x_t$: